 - Dialectical behavior therapy (DBT)

-- The Hakomi Method of somatic therapy
+- The Hakomi method (a type of somatic therapy)

 About the author